sandboxie-plus/sandboxie-docs/Content/HowToUseWinDbg.md

     ~* k 99
 ```

 The third command will cause the debugger to produce some output.
 When the command completes, please copy the entire debug log.
-Use the Edit menu > _Copy Window Text to Clipboard_ command to copy the entire debug log to your clipboard, then go back to the Sandboxie forum and paste this debug log into your comment.
+Use the Edit menu > _Copy Window Text to Clipboard_ command to copy the entire debug log to your clipboard, then go back to the Sandboxie support and paste this debug log into your comment.

 Thank you in advance.